replicatedhq/kurl.sh/src/markdown-pages/add-ons/rook.md

 If the currently installed Rook version is `1.0.x`, upgrades to both `1.4.9` and `1.5.x` are supported through the main installer.
 Alternatively, the upgrade from `1.0.x` to `1.4.9` can be triggered independently with `curl https://k8s.kurl.sh/latest/tasks.sh | sudo bash -s rook_10_to_14`.
-This will migrate data off of any hostpath-based OSDs in favor of block device-based OSDs and upgrade through Rook `1.1.9`, `1.2.7` and `1.3.11` before installing `1.4.9` (and then optionally `1.5.x`).
+This upgrade migrates data off of any hostpath-based OSDs in favor of block device-based OSDs and upgrades through Rook `1.1.9`, `1.2.7` and `1.3.11` before installing `1.4.9` (and then optionally `1.5.x`).
 The upstream Rook project introduced a requirement for block storage in versions 1.3.x and later.
-This currently only works on internet-connected installations.
+This upgrade currently only works on internet-connected installations.